Sickle Cell Disease: Splenic Sequestration

 Splenic sequestration causes sudden and severe anemia, with symptoms of sudden weakness, pale lips, rapid breathing, excessive thirst, belly pain, and rapid heartbeat.

-If you have a baby or young child with sickle cell disease, you will check your child's spleen to see if it's larger than normal.
+If you have a baby or young child who has sickle cell disease, you will check your child's spleen to see if it's larger than normal.
 Your child's doctor can show you how to check for it.
 A suddenly enlarged spleen requires emergency medical care.

 eMedicineHealth Medical Reference from Healthwise